Raum

 OpenType Features

 Mons Herodotus is a small lunar mountain north of the crater Herodotus.
-It lies on the rugged Aristarchus Plateau and rises approximately 1 km above the surrounding terrain.
+It lies on the rugged ARISTARCHUS PLATEAU and rises approximately 1 km above the surrounding terrain.

 Standard Forms